RaunoT/plex-rewind/README.md

 A Plex Rewind application inspired by the likes of [Spotify Wrapped](https://www.spotify.com/us/wrapped) and [Tautulli](https://tautulli.com).

-Present [Plex](https://plex.tv) user statistics and habits in a beautiful and organized manner - as a web application application powered by [Next.js](https://nextjs.org) and [Tailwind.css](https://tailwindcss.com), using data from [Tautulli](https://tautulli.com), [Overseerr](https://overseerr.dev) and [Plex](https://plex.tv).
-You can also disable the Rewind functionality and just use it as an easily sharable Dashboard for your Plex users or vice versa!
+Present [Plex](https://plex.tv) user statistics and habits in a beautiful and organized manner - as a web application application using data from [Tautulli](https://tautulli.com), [Overseerr](https://overseerr.dev) and [Plex](https://plex.tv).
+Includes an intelligent AI assistant to get quick answers about anything going on in your Plex library!

 ## Features

+- 🤖 AI assistant - using a chat interface, you can ask questions about your Plex library, viewing history, and get recommendations.
+Built with [Vercel AI SDK](https://sdk.vercel.ai) using [GPT-4o-mini](https://platform.openai.com/docs/models/gpt-4o) via the [OpenAI API](https://openai.com).
 - 📱 Fully responsive - viewable, usable & enjoyable on desktop, tablet or mobile, courtesy of [Tailwind.css](https://tailwindcss.com).
 - 🔄 Fully dynamic - the data you're viewing will always be the latest available.
 - 📆 Rewind - allows your Plex users view their statistics and habits for a chosen time period.